 Are you interested in the history and culture of the Mississippi River Valley?
-Consider hosting an event with The Mississippi Valley Traveler.
-Dean Klinkenberg, author and photographer, currently offers a couple of different presentations:
+Consider hosting an event with Dean Klinkenberg, the Mississippi Valley Traveler.
+Klinkenberg, author and photographer, currently offers several different presentations:

 The Mississippi River in Song: What the River Means to Us

 “My ma and pa got drowned, Mississippi you to blame

 Mississippi River I can’t stand to hear your name.”